hanzhi713/Image-Transformation/README.md

-# Image-Transformation
+# Image Transformation
 ### Perform an arbitrary image transformation by complex mapping
+This repo contains the source code used in a creative math project.
+Click [here](Image Transformation Based on Complex Mapping.pdf) to download the PPT.

-##### You may need to adjust the size of the convolution kernel in order to obtain a smooth destination image
+You may need to adjust the size of the convolution kernel in accord with your function in order to obtain a smooth destination image
 #### Example

 ![f(z)=z^1.2](http://latex.codecogs.com/gif.latex?\huge%20{f(z)=z^{1.2}})